Bounds from multi-messenger astronomy on the Super Heavy Dark Matter: Introduction: Sources of Constraints on X-particles

 Of course, SHDM particles have been considered before to a certain extent.
 In particular, there is an extensive literature regarding observational constraints on unusually heavy DM candidates \citep[for example, see][and references therein]{DeRujula:1989fe, Ellis:1990nb, Sarkar:1995dd, Chianese:2021jke}.

 The earliest observational hint of SHDM existence was provided in the AGASA experiment by detection of super–GZK cosmic rays \citep[with GZK standing for Greisen, Zatzepin, and Kuzmin]{Takeda:2002at}.
 This GZK cut–off was later supported in results from next-generation cosmic ray experiments \citep{Abu_Zayyad_2013,PierreAuger:2008rol}.
 The IceCube PeV neutrinos detection \citep{IceCube:2013low,IceCube:2014stg} have lead to various DM decay propositions of interpretations \citep{Murase:2015gea,Bhattacharya:2014vwa,Esmaili:2013gha,Dev:2016qbd,Esmaili:2014rma,Rott:2014kfa}.
 However, recent analyses of the respective gamma-ray signal \citep{Kuznetsov:2016fjt,Cohen:2016uyg} have deprecated most of them, although the photon production suppression feature of a few of those DM models keep them conceivable \citep{Dev:2016qbd,Feldstein:2013kka,Hiroshima:2017hmy}.
+The search for signatures of Planckian-interacting massive particles in the data of the Pierre Auger Observatory and derive constraints were reported in \citep{PierreAuger:2022ubv,PierreAuger:2022jyk}.
 The ultrahigh-energy cosmic rays (UHECRs) flux appears, from experimental data, to be dominated, above its ``ankle'', by an astrophysical, extra-galactic component \citep{PierreAuger:2017pzq}, most possibly sourced from starburst galaxies \citep{PierreAuger:2018qvk}.
 Supposing the systematic uncertainties of current high-energy hadronic interaction models remain sufficiently small, we can expect the acceleration of heavier nuclei, in addition to protons, as sources of this flux.

 Nevertheless, experimental data still allow for a minority component of different origin which, beyond the suppression, could still dominate the flux \citep{Alcantara:2019sco, Chianese:2021jke}.

 The possibility that the by-products of the decay of unstable SHDM particles can contribute to the UHECR flux has been studied extensively in the past \citep[see for instance][]{Medina-Tanco:1999fld, Aloisio:2007bh, Kalashev:2007ph, Aloisio:2015lva, Kalashev:2017ijd, Marzola:2016hyt}.
 In these models, DM is composed of supermassive particles produced gravitationally during inflation \citep{Kuzmin:1998uv,Chung:1998zb,Kuzmin:1998kk,Kuzmin:1999zk}.
 These particles would be clustered in the halo of the galaxies, such as ours.